CognitiveBurden/CodingWithABaby/README.md

 + Use conferences as a way to jump start interesting topics
     * I like to create items on the todo list as a take away item from each session I attend
 + Find a friend
-    * Just
+    * Just like a spotter at the gym or workout buddy, someone to push you and make you better

 ### Work Life balance
 + talk about exercise and 7 minute workouts
+    * TODO: App for 7 minute workout
 + Take some time to be alone with your significant other, get a baby sitter your child will be fine

 ### Other
-+ Changes in your engagement as a result of the new baby
++ Changes in your daily work engagement as a result of the new baby
     * You will have less time for overtime...good planning is needed to limit overtime
     * You will be fuzzy from lack of sleep
         - My CoWorkers kept a running total of number of days without good sleep